Mark Hirsch

-Mark Hirsch is an American photographer and publisher based in Platteville Wisconsin.
-Mark is known for publishing the book, "That Tree", a journal and photo history of the life of an ancient bur oak tree in a farm field in southwest Wisconsin.
+Mark Hirsch is an American photographer and publisher based in Platteville, Wisconsin.
+Hirsch is known for publishing the book That Tree, a journal and photo history of the life of an ancient bur oak tree in a farm field in southwest Wisconsin.
 Every photograph in the book was taken with an iPhone 4s.
-Mark's work has been featured on multiple national and international news sources including NPR and CBS Sunday Morning.
+Hirsch's work has been featured on multiple national and international news sources, including NPR and CBS Sunday Morning.